 Dr. Angela Kashuba received her Bachelor’s in Pharmacy Degree from the University of Toronto in 1990, and her Doctor of Pharmacy Degree from SUNY Buffalo in 1995.
 She completed a residency at Women’s College Hospital, and a clinical pharmacology research fellowship at the Clinical Pharmacology Research Center at Bassett Healthcare in Cooperstown, NY.

-She has been on faculty at the University of North Carolina at Chapel Hill since 1997, and is currently the John A. and Deborah S. McNeill Jr. Distinguished Professor of Pharmacy, Chair of the Division of Pharmacotherapy and Experimental Therapeutics in the Eshelman School of Pharmacy, Director of the UNC CFAR Clinical Pharmacology and Analytical Chemistry Core, and the Co-Director of the Pharmacology Core for the UNC CARE Collaboratory for Eradication of HIV.
-She has authored over 190 publications and has received over $25 million in research funding.
+She has been on faculty at the University of North Carolina at Chapel Hill since 1997, and is currently the John A. and Deborah S. McNeill Jr. Distinguished Professor of Pharmacy, Chair of the Division of Pharmacotherapy and Experimental Therapeutics in the Eshelman School of Pharmacy, and Director of the UNC CFAR Clinical Pharmacology and Analytical Chemistry Core.
+She has authored over 200 manuscripts and has received over $25 million in research funding.
 She leads a research group focused on optimizing antiretroviral pharmacology in the treatment, prevention, and eradication of HIV infection.
 She is currently a member of the Advisory Committee for the Office of Research on Women's Health at the National Institutes of Health.